-The world was first introduced to one of the most iconic characters in video game history in 1981.
-He wasn’t much, just a handful of colored pixels on a grainy screen, a figure trying to save his girlfriend from a giant ape named Donkey Kong.
-By the time the 1990s came around, Mario had not only rescued his lady love from her simian kidnapper, he’d become the face of Nintendo itself.
-With the upcoming release Super Mario Odyssey for the Nintendo Switch system, find out how Mario went from playing second banana to an overgrown gorilla to conquering the video game world.
+Super Mario, one of the most iconic characters in video game history, made his inauspicious debut in 1981.
+He wasn’t much—just a handful of colored pixels on a grainy screen, a figure trying to save his girlfriend from a giant ape named Donkey Kong.
+But by the time the 1990s came around, Mario had not only rescued his lady love from her simian kidnapper; he’d become the face of Nintendo itself.

-It all started in 1889, when Fusajiro Yamauchi founded a small company named Nintendo Koppai to manufacture hanafuda, a type of Japanese gambling cards (the word Nintendo translates roughly to “luck-heaven-hall,” or a place where your fortune is placed in the hands of the gods).
+It all started a century earlier in 1889, when Fusajiro Yamauchi founded a small company named Nintendo Koppai to manufacture hanafuda, a popular type of Japanese playing cards used widely for gambling.
+(The word Nintendo translates roughly to “luck-heaven-hall,” or a place where your fortune is placed in the hands of the gods.)
 Business boomed for many decades—Nintendo is still one of the top hanafuda manufacturers in the world—but when Yamauchi’s grandson, Hiroshi, took over in 1956, he began looking for ways to diversify the company’s revenue streams.

 Miyamoto had one advantage that other video game developers did not have.
 He wasn’t a programmer.
 Rather than approach the project from the perspective of what the hardware could do—as most developers did back then—the 28-year-old focused on the story first.

-By 1988, Nintendo had a stranglehold on the American console market, and thanks to the automatic inclusion of Mario Bros with later versions of the NES, the connection between character and company was reinforced.
+By 1988, Nintendo had a stranglehold on the American console market, and thanks to the automatic inclusion of "Super Mario Bros" with later versions of the NES, the connection between character and company was reinforced.

 But why did Mario become such a phenomenon?
 According to Jeff Ryan, author of Super Mario: How Nintendo Conquered America, it was because Nintendo essentially forced him into stardom.